meteor/galaxy-docs/source/deploy-to-galaxy.md

 description: Learn how to deploy on Galaxy by setting up Push to Deploy.
 The easiest and fastest way of deploying your Meteor app.
 ---

 Galaxy makes it simple to deploy, scale, and monitor your apps.
-This guide will walk new users through deploying Meteor apps.
+This guide will walk new users through deploying new and existing Meteor apps.

 <h2 id="sign-up">Sign up for Meteor Cloud</h2>